andjoer/Digital_Humanities_LLM/Annotation/README.md

 - `answers`: If `true`, it allows the user to provide an answer or annotation in a text field in the UI.
 - `default_prompt`: Sets a default prompt text in the UI.
 - `default_answer`: Sets a default answer text in the UI.

-Certainly, here is a step-by-step guide on how to annotate a text using the Text Annotation App, including the functionality of the various buttons:

-Certainly!
-Here's the updated guide with the additional bullet point for loading existing annotations:

 ## Annotation Process Using the Text Annotation App